 The application has an approved SWM Concept Plan (14846-2006-02), for Sections 4, 5, and 6.
-Based on a referral from the Prince George's County Department of Permitting, Inspections and Enforcement (DPIE), dated November 6, 2018, the subject project is in general conformance with the approved SWM concept plan, however, a revision is required.
-Therefore, a condition has been included in the Recommendation section of this report requiring this to be done prior to certification.
-With that condition, it can be found that adequate provision has been made for draining surface water and ensuring that there are no adverse effects on the subject property or adjacent properties.
+Based on a referral from the Prince George's County Department of Permitting, Inspections and Enforcement (DPIE) dated November 6, 2018, the subject project is in general conformance with the approved SWM concept plan, however, a revision is required.
+Therefore, a condition has been included in this resolution requiring this to be done prior to certification.
+Subject to that condition, the Planning Board finds that adequate provision has been made for draining surface water and ensuring that there are no adverse effects on the subject property or adjacent properties.
 The subject application will prevent off-site property damage, and prevent environmental degradation to safeguard the public's health, safety, welfare, and economic well-being because the proposed grading, reforestation, woodland conservation, drainage, erosion, and pollution discharge are consistent with previous approvals.

-- 9. Comprehensive Design Plan CDP-0501, its amendment, and reconsideration: Comprehensive Design Plan CDP-0501 for Smith Home Farm was approved by the Planning Board on February 23, 2006 (PGCPB Resolution No. 06-56) and by the District Council on June 12, 2006.
+9. Comprehensive Design Plan CDP-0501, its amendment, and reconsideration: Comprehensive Design Plan CDP-0501 for Smith Home Farm was approved by the Planning Board on February 23, 2006 (PGCPB Resolution No. 06-56) and by the District Council on June 12, 2006.
 This approval was reconsidered to revise five conditions and findings related to certain services for the design, grading, and construction of the Westphalia Central Park and the issuance of building permits and reapproved by the District Council on March 28, 2016 (PGCPB Resolution No. 06-56(C)(A)).
-The following conditions warrant discussion in relation to the review of the subject SDP: - 9.
-At time of the applicable SDP, the following areas shall be carefully reviewed: - d.
+The following conditions warrant discussion in relation to the review of the subject SDP:

+- 9. At time of the applicable SDP, the following areas shall be carefully reviewed: - d.
 Pedestrian network connectivity, including provision of sidewalks, various trails and connectivity along all internal roadways, and streets of the L-A-C and along the Cabin Branch stream valley.
 A comprehensive pedestrian network map connecting all major destinations and open spaces shall be submitted with the first SDP. - f.
 A multiuse, stream valley trail along the subject site's portion of Cabin Branch, in conformance with the latest Department of Parks and Recreation guidelines and standards.
 Connector trails shall be provided from the stream valley trail to adjacent residential development as shown on the CDP. - g.
 A trailhead facility for the Cabin Branch Trail. - h.
-The architectural design around the Central Park and the view sheds and vistas from the Central Park.
+The architectural design around the Central Park and the view sheds and vistas from the Central Park. - i.

-i.
 The subject site's boundary areas that are adjacent to the existing single-family detached houses.

 An updated comprehensive trails network exhibit has been provided with this SDP.
-In accordance with the review by the Transportation Planning Section (Shaffer to Zhang, November 20, 2018), the trails network is consistent with the prior approvals.
-Since this SDP is for infrastructure only, architecture will be reviewed at time of future SDP.
+The Planning Board found that the trails network is consistent with the prior approvals.
+Since this SDP is for infrastructure only, architecture will be reviewed at time of future full-scale SDP.